cchanging/asterinas/docs/src/kernel/intel_tdx.md

 # Intel TDX

-Asterinas can serve as a secure guest OS for Intel TDX-protected virtual machines (VMs).
+Astros can serve as a secure guest OS for Intel TDX-protected virtual machines (VMs).
 This documentation describes
-how Asterinas can be run and tested easily on a TDX-enabled Intel server.
+how Astros can be run and tested easily on a TDX-enabled Intel server.

 Intel TDX (Trust Domain Extensions) is a Trusted Execution Environment (TEE) technology that enhances VM security